AILAB-CEFET-RJ/bimodal_audioset/data/dataset.md

-Due to github constraints the dataset could not be uploaded here.
+Due to GitHub file size constraints the dataset could not be uploaded.

-You can download it [here](https://drive.google.com/drive/folders/1oRi-9SzXwltMCU3JYHgRpO0C_EY3kf3F?usp=sharing)
+Howerver you can download it [here](https://drive.google.com/drive/folders/1oRi-9SzXwltMCU3JYHgRpO0C_EY3kf3F?usp=sharing)